kingsdigitallab/kdl-vqa/README.md

 The following arguments will affect the report:
 * -m to only show answers by model which id or version matches on any part of given string
+* -q to only show the answers to the given question key(s)
+* -f to filter which images are included the report
 * -t to only report images from our test cases
-* -q to only show the answers to the given question key(s)

 ### Test cases (`-t`)